vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 TANTRASĀRA 99

-At the time of bringing the mantra consisting of eighty-one divisions into the realm of memory and by means of entering different forms of attributes, it remains one with refer ence to the determinate thought (vikalpa) of Parameśvara, and the[^100] experience free from vikalpa takes place as a result of the absorption of time.
-Thus, seeing the entire path of time in the arising of the breath, counting the diversity of creations and re-absorptions as innumerable and diverse, and cognizing oneself as the one pos sessing the great riches of the Lord, one experiences that he is already liberated.

 Visualizing one's own power of breath, which is nondif ferent from one's own consciousness, which transcends time along with being ever engaged with the wheel of creation, maintenance and dissolution, one becomes one with Bhairava, the Lord. .